Mathematics 223 : Calculus III

 Your grade in this course will be based upon your performance on various aspects.
 The weight assigned to each is designated below:

-There will be five pairs of problem sets distributed throughout the semester.
-You must complete one of each pair.
-Problem sets are due on the scheduled dates.
+There will be seven assignments.
+Each assignment will constitute three exercises per section of your choosing from the exercise source (relevant sections are indicated in parentheses), at most two problems per section of my designation, and one question of your choosing from a lab completed since the previous assignment.
+Assignments are due on the scheduled dates.
 You are encouraged to consult with me outside of class on any questions toward completing the homework.
 You are also encouraged to work together on homework assignments, but each must write up their own well-written solutions.
-A good rule for this is it is encouraged to speak to each other about the problem, but you should not read each other's solutions.
+A good rule for this is it is encouraged to speak to each other about the problems, but you should not read each other's solutions.
 A violation of this policy will result in a zero for the entire assignment and reporting to the Dean of Students for a violation of academic integrity.
 I strongly recommend reading the suggestions on working such problems before beginning the first set.
-Each question will be counted in the following manner:
+Each assignment will be counted in the following manner: the exercises will be checked for completeness and will be worth half of the credit on the assignment.
+The remaining problems will be scored out of four points each:

 0 – missing question or plagiarised work